George Minor

-George Minor (December 7, 1845, Richmond, Virginia - January 30, 1904, Richmond, Virginia) was an American composer.
-Minor attended a military academy in Richmond, and served during the American Civil War as Chief of Ordnance and Hydrography of the Confederate States Navy.
+George Minor (December 7, 1845, Richmond, Virginia - January 30, 1904, Richmond, Virginia) was an American composer and naval officer.
+Minor attended a military academy in Richmond, and served during the American Civil War in the Confederate States Navy (CSN).
 After the war, he went into the music field, teaching at singing schools and conducting at musical conventions.
 He helped found the Hume-Minor Company, which made pianos and organs.
 A member of the First Baptist Church of Richmond, Minor was the Sunday school superintendent there.

+Commander Minor succeeded Captain Duncan Ingraham as the CSN's Chief of Ordnance and Hydrography in November 1861 and he was succeeded in turn by Commander John Brooke in March 1863.